berni-ai/porfolio-manual/datacleaning-framework.md

 ## 🧼 How Real Data Analysts Clean Data on the Job?

-Real analysts do not chase perfection.
-We aim for clarity, consistency, and insight *good enough to analyze, share, and iterate on.*
+As an analyst, do not chase perfection when prepping data for analysis, aim for clarity, consistency, and data cleaning steps *good enough to analyze, share, and iterate on.*

 ---